Buyer's Resources

 1. Taxes for purchasing residential property by foreigners.

 c.
-For purchases of an apartment in a designated condominium development the taxes are 8%, i.e. 6.5% for for stamp duty and 1.5% for notary fees.
+For purchases of an apartment in a designated condominium development the taxes are 8%, i.e. 8% for stamp duty and notary fees extra.

 If you spend less than 3 months at a time here you do not need a visa, however, if you plan to stay longer, you can purchase residency for 5 years renewable at SCR150,000.
 Children below 18 are SCR25,000.